 You can obtain your report from your referring clinician.
 We aim to make the reports available to referrers within one working day on our online community.
 If you would like us to share your report with another clinician, contact us and we can arrange that for you.
 We are guided by our duty of care to ensure that each of our patients are provided the most appropriate medical follow-up as a result of the scan.
 We share reports with referrers rather than patients in order to make sure that you are advised (your referring clinician is able to advise you after reviewing the scan report letter written by the radiologist) on the required treatment pathway or appropriate further tests if necessary.
 If you have any questions regarding your report, or the release of your medical records in line with the General Data Protection Regulation, please contact us on 020 7042 1888 or at email@example.com.

 It may be possible for us arrange this if necessary.
 Please tell us your requirements as far in advance as you can so we can try and make the arrangements with the Clinical team including the reporting radiologist.

 MRI scanners use a strong magnetic field, so we need to make sure that you are safe to enter the scanning room, (as an example, some types of implants aren’t suitable for the scanner).
 Our safety questions only deal with internal, hidden or non-removable implants, so if you have visible items such as an external hearing aid we may ask you to remove it on the day.
 We always double check the safety questions with you before your scan just to be safe.

 There is no harm in including it.
 It is important to provide as complete and as accurate information as possible.
-You are welcome to discuss your concerns with our Reservations Team or our Radiographer or Consultant before the scan.
+You are welcome to discuss your concerns with our Bookings team or our radiographers before the scan.
 Please contact us on 020 7042 1888 if you have any questions.